 Create a new mind, Create a new future

 Past doesn’t define you.

 Your old personality or identity, based on your belief and perception as well as how you thought, felt, and acted, has created the reality that you presently are experiencing.
 In short, how you are as a personality is how you are as your personal reality.
 Remember that your personal reality is made up of how you think, feel, and act.
 By doing each of those in a new way, you are creating both a new self and a new reality.

-The key for you to focus on are frequency, intensity, and duration.
+The key for you to focus on is frequency, intensity, and duration.
 That is, the more you do it, the easier it gets.
-The better you focus and concentration are, the easier it is for you to tap into that particular thoughts and emotions the next time.
+The better your focus and concentration are, the easier it is for you to tap into that particular thought and emotions the next time.
 The longer you can linger in those thoughts and emotions of your new ideal, without letting your mind wander to extraneous stimuli, the more you will memorize this new state of being.
 This step is all about getting into becoming your new ideal in your waking days.

 I love how researcher and author Dawson Church describes an insightful thought experiment about challenging one’s own limiting belief in his book – Mind to Matter: The Astonishing Science of How Your Brain Creates Material Reality.

 “As a thought experiment, imagine that you continue, for the rest your life, to hold the beliefs about yourself that you hold today.
 That’s one option at the fork in the road ahead.
 If you take the other direction at the fork, you challenge every limiting belief in your head and reach out far ahead for your potential.
 You succeed sometimes, you fail at other times, but either way you grow.
 You start to discover the boundaries of who you really are instead of the boundaries your old self and others held about you.
 Your new mind becomes your new [reality].”

 We truly are at the crossroads at this every minute.
 Which direction will you choose?
 Will you choose to be a new magnificence self, or will you continue to live in the box of your old limited self?